 1. Deter Certain Individuals Due to Focus on the Basics

-Depending on the situation, the strong focus on the basic needs of individuals is one of the weaknesses of transactional leadership.
-Note that the hierarchy of needs developed by Maslow illustrates the stages of growth in humans in consideration of their needs.
-Once individuals have reached the basic levels of needs such as physiological and safety needs, they naturally advance to more advanced levels such as belongingness, esteem, and self-actualization.
+The strong focus on the basic needs of individuals is one of the weaknesses of transactional leadership.
+This is still dependent on the situation.
+The Hierarchy of Needs illustrates the stages of growth in humans in consideration of their needs.
+Individuals naturally advance to more advanced levels such as belongingness, esteem, and self-actualization once they have reached the basic levels of needs such as physiological and safety needs.

-Some individuals are dissuaded by the bare minimum.
-For instance, there are employees who cannot be motivated by salaries and standard employment benefits alone.
-Some aspire to find deeper meanings in what they do while others want to have an integral part of the group or organizational success through deeper participation and collaboration.
+It is also worth considering that some individuals are dissuaded by the bare minimum.
+There are employees who cannot be motivated by salaries and standard employment benefits alone.
+Some aspire to find deeper meanings in what they do and others want to have an integral part of the group or organizational success through deeper participation, collaboration with their peers and leaders, greater involvement, and personal ownership of tasks.

 2. Not Suitable for Certain Leadership Situations

-Another weakness or advantage of transactional leadership is that it is inflexible.
-Because there are individuals who are deterred by the bare minimum, there are certain leadership situations in which transactional leaders can fail in motivating these people.
+Another weakness or disadvantage of transactional leadership is that it is inflexible.
+To illustrate, because there are individuals who are deterred by the bare minimum, and since others aspire meaningful in what they do, there are certain leadership situations in which transactional leaders fail at motivating these people.
 Examples of these leadership situations include competitive team sports and occupations that require creativity and solving problems.

-The autocratic nature of the transactional approach to leadership is not also suitable for situations that require strong collaborations among individuals.
-Furthermore, the straightforward exchange process utilized in this approach is not appropriate in organizations that require a complicated chain-of-command and more than one reporting line, in addition to collaboration and creative thinking requirements.
+The autocratic nature of the transactional approach to leadership is not also suitable for situations that require strong collaborations among individuals or within a particular team.
+Furthermore, because of the straightforward exchange process utilized in this approach, it is not effective in teams or organizations that require a complicated chain of command and more than one reporting line, and collaboration and creative thinking requirements.

 3. Promotes the Disadvantages of Authoritarian Leadership

-Because transactional leadership shares some similarities with authoritarianism, as well as in micromanagement style, it also shares the disadvantages inherently found in these management and leadership styles that revolves around strict compliance and personal control over decisions.
-Some of these drawbacks include the inability to make the best decision because of lack of insights and inputs from different sources, the lack of feedback mechanism needed to make corrective changes, elimination of innovation, and too much dependence on the transactional leader.
+Transactional leadership has the same disadvantages that are inherent in leadership styles that involve strict compliance and personal control over decisions.
+Some of these drawbacks include the inability to make the best decision because of a lack of insights and inputs from different sources, the lack of feedback mechanism needed to make corrective changes, the elimination of innovation, and too much dependence on the transactional leader.

 Other drawbacks center on a decrease in the morale and motivation of followers.
-For example, some employees who are inherently creative thinkers and problem solvers might feel alienated because they think they are not contributing to organizational goals and objectives.
-The strict adherence to compliance or the imposition of stringent rules and processes can border to micromanaging, thereby discouraging individuals who want a higher degree of freedom in performing their tasks.
+Individuals who are inherently creative thinkers and problem solvers might feel alienated because they do not feel that they are contributing to organizational goals and objectives.
+The strict adherence to stringent rules and processes can border on micromanaging and discourage individuals who want a higher degree of freedom or autonomy in performing their tasks.